liferay/liferay-docs/develop/tutorials/articles/100-tooling/05-maven/10-maven-workspace.markdown

     mvn bundle-support:init

+This command downloads the version of @product@ you specified in your POM file and installs your @product@ instance in the `bundles` folder.

 **Important:** Make sure the `com.liferay.portal.tools.bundle.support` plugin in your POM is configured to use version `2.0.3+`.
 The `bundle-support` prefixed commands will not work with previous versions of the Bundle Support plugin.

-This command downloads the version of @product@ you specified in your properties file and installs your @product@ instance in the `bundles` folder.

 If you run into errors during the bundle downloading process, check to make sure your workspace is accounting for the